 Drill spacing beneath the existing Callion open pit is variable, and includes tight spaced grade control drilling on 5m centres in the upper and northern portions of the deposit, extending to 10-20m spaced sections with a maximum of 20-25m between holes on section at depth.
-South of the existing open pit, drill spacing is in-part influenced by the presence of underground mine voids, with drilling generally on 20m spaced lines with a maximum of 25m between holes on section.
+South of the existing pit drilling is generally on 20-40m spaced lines above the 6 Level RL (220m vertical depth), extending to 60m line spacing at depth.
+On section drill spacing is strongly influenced by the presence and location of mine voids.
 Holes were mostly drilled to the west (259° on MGA grid) with holes occasionally sited back to the east.
 Historic holes were laid out on a local grid equivalent to 259° on MGA grid.
+The Callion ore zones strike between 345° to 350° and are steeply east dipping.